 Vitamins are important for everyone.
 The human body functions best when in balance.
 The best way to achieve optimum health is through a balanced diet, but with our busy lives and often unhealthy eating habits, diet alone may not work for many people.
 This is especially true for people with chronic kidney disease (CKD), which is why good vitamins are important.

-Our bodies need vitamins and minerals to help them with our most basic and most critical bodily functions.
-It would be great if we could simply get everything we need from the foods we eat, but when that is not possible, vitamins will work to help your body repair tissue and get as much energy as possible from the foods you do eat, so you maintain a healthier life.
+Our bodies need vitamins and minerals to help them with our most basic and critical bodily functions.
+It would be great if we could simply get everything we need from the foods we eat, but when that is not possible, vitamins will work to help your body repair tissue and get as much energy as possible from the foods you eat, so you maintain a healthier life.
 Vitamins and minerals are essential for the overall health of your body.

-People are suffering from kidney disease, especially those on dialysis, may not be getting enough of the daily vitamins needed to increase their health and assist with keeping CKD under as much control as possible.
+People suffering from kidney disease, especially those on dialysis, may not be getting enough of the daily vitamins needed to increase their health and assist with keeping CKD under as much control as possible.
 This can lead to issues such as skin lesions, fatigue, muscle weakness, and nerve pain.

 When dealing with CKD, there may be a variety of reasons why a patient may not be able to get all the recommended vitamins needed.
 Some water-soluble vitamins will have more stringent requirements to work well with issues CKD may cause.
 Some kidney medicines may not play well with specific vitamins.
 If you have CKD, your waste products will likely build up and affect how vitamins react to your body.
-Your physician will likely make changes in your diet so you may not get some of the vitamins from certain foods no longer part of your day to day foods and eating habits will change based on how well you feel day-to-day.
+Your physician will likely make changes in your diet so you may not get some of the vitamins from certain foods no longer part of your day-to-day foods and eating habits will change based on how well you feel day-to-day.
 Some days your appetite may not be robust.

 Vitamins that are typically recommended for CKD patients:

-B1, B2, B6, B 12, folic acid, niacin, pantothenic acid, and biotin, as well as some vitamin C, are essential vitamins for people with CKD.
+B1, B2, B6, B12, folic acid, niacin, pantothenic acid, and biotin, as well as some vitamin C, are essential vitamins for people with CKD.
 Vitamin C may be suggested in low doses as large doses can cause a buildup of oxalate.
-Oxalate can cause build up in bones and soft tissue and can be painful over time.
+Oxalate can cause build-up in bones and soft tissue and can be painful over time.